SAP-samples/teched2023-XP162/Exercises/1_Discover/1_Story.md

 + Deploy the 'Hello World' app

-+ Integrate the app into SAP Build Work Zone, standard edition (SAP Launchpad)
++ Integrate the app into SAP Build Work Zone, standard edition that icludes SAP Launchpad

 ## Summary